 SendGrid recommends writing a subject line with strong action verbs (accomplish, create, maximize, solve, execute, spearhead) and to adapt a pun or saying to the language used in your niche – both of these will improve your CTR and put a smile on the faces of your subscribers before they’ve even opened the email!

 2. Be Their Savior – It’s What Most People Are Looking For

 If you truly want your audience to identify with what you’re selling or offering, talk to them about their pain points, calm their fears and make them feel like you’re the solution to all of their problems.

-In fact, it’s these pain points which HubSpot recommends you focus on when reaching out to another business.
+In fact, it’s these pain points that HubSpot recommends you focus on when reaching out to another business.
 Find ways to segment your email list by different needs so you can offer specific solutions to customers depending on the exact problem they are dealing with.
 If your email happens to hit a prospect at the same time they were looking for a savior, you’ll have a new contract on your hands.